-Income portfolios are a substitute to pension funds and similar funds that offer a periodic payout to the investors.
+Income portfolios are a substitute for pension funds and similar funds that offer a periodic payout to investors.
 Here, the focus is on investing in assets with a proven dividend record instead of mere capital appreciation.
 These ensure regular passive income to the investor while being comparatively risk-free.

 What are the Components of Portfolio Investment?

 Today, there are myriad investment instruments available at an investor’s disposal.
-Each of these asset classes come with their set of characteristics and risk factors.
+Each of these asset classes has its set of characteristics and risk factors.
 For example, a debt portfolio has low-risk assets but entails limited returns, whereas a stock market portfolio carries a higher risk and return perspective comprising shares of several companies.

-Here are some of the asset classes that comprise an individual’s portfolio investment endeavor:
+Here are some of the asset classes that comprise an individual’s portfolio investment endeavour: